pratyushmore/npm-parrot-minidrone/README.md

 ### Creating Custom Routines

 1. Open Terminal and type `cd ~/drone_flying`
-2. Open the file customRoutine.js in a text editor - `open npm-parrot-minidrone/customRoutine.js`.
+2. Open the file customRoutine.js - `open npm-parrot-minidrone/customRoutine.js`.
 3. You should see an area designated for your changes.
-4. Follow the below instructions to create your custom flight routines!
+4. Follow the instructions given in the following subsection to create actions for the drone!
 5. Save the file.
 6. Activate Bluetooth for your Mac.
 7. Turn on the drone.